Odia script: Gloss

-Article 1: All human beings from birth are free and dignity and rights are equal.
+All human beings from birth are free and dignity and rights are equal.
 Their reason and intelligence endowed with and they towards one another in a brotherhood spirit behaviour to do should.

 Translation

-Article 1: All human beings are born free and equal in dignity and rights.
+All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

-Gayatri Mantra

-The following is a sample text in Sanskrit of Gayatri Mantra in Odia Script.

-ଓଁ ଭୂର୍ଭୁବଃ ସ୍ଵଃ ତତ୍ସବିତୁର୍ବରେଣ୍ୟଂ ଭର୍ଗୋ ଦେବସ୍ୟ ଧୀମହି ଧିୟୋ ୟୋ ନଃ ପ୍ରଚୋଦୟାତ୍।

 Unicode

 Odia script was added to the Unicode Standard in October 1991 with the release of version 1.0.

 The Unicode block for Odia is U+0B00–U+0B7F: